-Year Ended December 31, Increase/(D ecrease)
+Year Ended De cember 31, Increase/(D ecrease)

 2007 2006

 \$319,552 \$321,625 \$(2,073) (0.6)%

 For the year ended 2007, we recognized approximately \$319.6 million in net revenue compared to approximately \$321.6 million in 2006.
 These amounts are net of agency and outside sales representative commissions, which were approximately \$37.0 million during 2007, compared to approximately \$38.8 million during 2006.
 Based on reports prepared by the independent accounting firm Miller Kaplan, the markets in which we operate declined 2.9% in total revenues, 8.3% in national revenues and 2.1% in local revenues for the year ending December 31, 2007.
 We experienced modest net revenue declines in our Detroit, Philadelphia, Baltimore and Washington, DC markets, and a decline in net revenue from our news/talk network.
-The declines in net revenue was also due to the absence of a sponsorship revenue event similar to our 2006 25th Anniversary, and the absence of revenue associated with a 2006 film venture.
-These declines were offset partially by increases in net revenue experienced in our Atlanta, Cincinnati and Dallas markets, among others, and an increase in net revenue from consolidating the operating results of Giant Magazine, our net revenue declined 1.6% for the year ended December 31, 2007 compared to 2006.
+The decline in net revenue was also due to the absence of a sponsorship revenue event similar to our 2006 25th Anniversary, and the absence of revenue associated with a 2006 film venture.
+These declines were offset partially by increases in net revenue experienced in our Atlanta, Cincinnati and Dallas markets, among others, and an increase in net revenue from consolidating the operating results of Giant Magazine, which we acquired in December 2006.
+Excluding the operating results of Giant Magazine, our net revenue declined 1.6% for the year ended December 31, 2007 compared to 2006.